Tuesday, September 10, 2024

 4. Preheat oven to 200.
 Rinse empty shells, blowing them once more to get the water out.

-5. Place empty shells on cookie sheet and bake 20, or until dry.
+5. Place empty shells on cookie sheet and bake 20 min, or until dry.

 7. Set up your "tree" by stabilizing the branch in a vase or jar using rocks or marbles.
+Alternatively, hang them sporadically from your ceiling.

 8. To hang the eggs, we clip a string ~8 inches long and tie one end to a small twig.
 Lace the other end through the egg, then tie it onto a branch.
 Voila!
+House of Joyful Noise also has some helpful suggestions for this step.
+Enjoy!

 Saturday, April 6, 2024